 We prepare, certify, and support new educators to be highly effective so they can provide high-quality education for children by offering a master’s degree, coaching, mentoring, and job placement.
 Teachers who finish our program are committed to excellence, equity, and inclusivity, and have the skills and confidence to build lasting, fulfilling careers.

 Join one of our cohorts in a city full of opportunity and rich with culture!
 When you join Urban Teachers at any of our locations, you’ll have access to a thriving network of education professionals and a collection of exciting new experiences, restaurants, museums, and events.
-Urban Teachers is accepting applications for our Fall 2021 cohorts in Baltimore, Dallas, and Washington, DC.
-Each of our locations offers programs of study in Elementary, Secondary Math, and Secondary English Language Arts; and each program of study includes preparation in Special Education.
+Urban Teachers is accepting applications for our Fall 2022 cohorts in Baltimore, Dallas/Fort Worth, Washington, DC and Philadelphia*.
+We offer programs of study in Elementary, Secondary Math, and Secondary English Language Arts; and each program of study includes preparation in Special Education.
 Additionally, in each of our partner cities, we work with school districts and charter management organizations that have some of the highest starting teacher pay in the nation.
 Learn more about Urban Teachers and see if we are the right fit for you.

 Total students served by Urban Teachers participants and alumni since 2010*